 Describe what you want and not what you don't want.

 The keyword "bullet points", in my experience, always produces a list of items - each on a new line.
 Every line starting with "- " or "1. ".
-This is a conventient way to get short sentences separated by a newline.
+This is a convenient way to get short sentences separated by a newline.

-property.
+Play around with the temperature property.
 You can set it to a value between 0

 and 1 and it's a measure of how consistent or creative the responses are.
 At 0